Collecting personal information

 We use personal information for the purposes of course administration – which includes management of your application, admissions information, student records, ID cards, student progress and support, alumni information and events.

 We process some of your personal information where it is necessary for the performance of a task carried out in the public interest or in the exercise our official authority, for example when we carry out national surveys set by the Higher Education Statistics Agency

 The ICR will only process certain personal information if you consent.
 If we require your consent for any specific use of your personal information, we will collect it at the appropriate time.
-You can withdraw your consent at any time – meaning we will destroy the information we hold about you.
+You can withdraw your consent at any time – meaning we will destroy the information we hold about you collected on the basis of this consent.
 We will not use your personal information to carry out any wholly automated decision making that affects you.

 On registration you only need to provide certain ‘special categories’ of data, such as ethnicity and religion.
 If you agree we will only process this data as necessary for statistical purposes to carry out equal opportunities monitoring.